legut2/Sat-Cam-New-Way-to-Study-Animals/README.md

 </center>

 ## How does it work?
 Let's Walk Through an Example!
 Let's use Pascal, our corgi friend, as an example.
-He's standing in for a deer, wearing antlers and lying in front of the trail camera.
+He's standing in for a deer, wearing antlers and laying in front of the trail camera.
 The camera detects movement by comparing images with [difference hashes](https://github.com/JohannesBuchner/imagehash/blob/37370215df467c3940d6d378edb44ae56114b6a7/imagehash/__init__.py#L304C1-L304C5) or using a PIR sensor.
 Once Pascal is in front of the camera, these methods help detect his presence and determine when to save an image.
 <center>
 <img src="./images/orig.png" alt="cover" width="480"/>
 </center>